TzuChieh/TzuChieh.github.io/pages/photon_v2/photon_v2_coding_standard.md

   4. Standard Headers
 * Include engine headers with quotes (`""`) and absolute path, relative to `Engine/Source/`.
 * Include non-engine headers with angle brackets (`<>`).
+* Favor forward declaration over inclusion.
+  * This can help to reduce compile time over time.
+  * Helps to break cyclic dependency.

 ## Formatting